In this post, I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the

 This film became Michael Beck’s swan song, his last great movie role, which is unbelievable considering the cult status of The Warriors.

-Xanadu also has a very strong fan base especially with females.
+Xanadu also has a very strong fan base especially with female fans.
 The Greek Gods and Goddesses truly work in mysterious ways.

 Xanadu Film Blooper: In the scene where Kira surprises Sonny when he’s doing the final painting touches to her face and hair on the album cover, you will notice that he’s wearing an old faded blue shirt with some paint blotches on it.
 Then when the angle of the shot changes, he’s seen wearing a darker bright blue shirt.
 His left-hand sleeve is also rolled up, whereas before, it wasn’t.
 The shirt’s paint marks are clearly different.

 Kira then tells Sonny that it’s not such a crazy idea and that he’s got a good eye.
 I wonder if someone planned this blooper on purpose?

 Xanadu perfectly completes this trilogy of classic Greek myth movies.
 To me, it seems as if an Olympian Goddess was sent to point to paradise as being the final ultimate destination.

 Keep this secret under your hat.